homomotus/zebra-puzzle/README.md

 PuzzleSolver reads puzzle definition in CSV format from standard input and streams solutions in the form of XML to standard output.

 Take a look at the samples:
 * samples/puzzle.csv - classic definition in CSV format
-* samples/solutions.xsl - XSL that can be applied to result XML
+* samples/solutions.xsl - XSL that can be used to render result XML into HTML (works only for classic property set)
-* samples/solutions.xml - solution to classic puzzle definition automatically rendered to HTML by most browsers
+* samples/solutions.xml - classic puzzle result XML with reference to XSL; will be automatically rendered to HTML by most browsers